davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 #### initialize

-The purpose of the initialize method is to define what happens to the listbox component after it is rendered in the client.
-In this example, I would like to have the first choice set as the default value for the input element.
-To do this, this method should locate the first option of the list, return its value, and update the text display.
-In this method, the selected value is passed to the custom attribute `data-value` defined in the `<fieldset>` element.
-This isn't necessarily important, but could be useful for styling the listbox widget based on user selection.
+The purpose of the initialize method is to define what happens to the listbox widget as soon as it is rendered.
+In this example, the default behavior of the widget is to set the first option as the default value.
+To do this, the first element in the list of options should be selected.
+Its value will be used to update the text display of the widget and made available to the Shiny server.
+(In this example, I set the value of the selected option to the custom data attribute `data-value` (found in the `<fieldset>` element).
+This step is not really relevant, but it could be useful if you would like to customize the appearance of the widget based on its current value.)

 There are also a few ARIA attributes that need to be set.
-First, the list element (i.e., `<ul>`) needs to have the property `aria-activedescendant` where the value is the ID of the first option.
-Second, the first option needs to have `aria-selected` attribute added and it's value set to `true`.
+First, the list element (i.e., `<ul>`) needs to have the property `aria-activedescendant`.
+This attribute is updated when a new option is selected.
+The value is always the ID of the selected option.
+Second, the first option &mdash; and any selected option &mdash; must have the `aria-selected` attribute added.
+When this property is used, the value must be set to `true`.
+Remove this attribute entirely when an option is deselected rather than using `false`.

-Here is the input binding with just the initialize method defined.
+Here is the input binding with for the initialize method defined.
 (You don't need to worry about an input value for `el` as this returned by the `find` method and automatically passed in by Shiny.)

 ```js
 $.extend(listbox, {